 - That’s it!
 Now your little one has their very own witch’s broom, which is perfect for Halloween!

-The last Room on the Broom activity is a FREEBIE for you!
-This Halloween rhyming activity is perfect for October and goes along great with this rhyming story.
+The last Room on the Broom activity is a FREE Halloween Rhyming activity that is perfect for October and goes along great with this rhyming story.

 This activity (along with all of our freebies!) can be downloaded from the Free Activity Library.
 If you’re already a member of our email community, you can click HERE to head to the Free Activity Library, enter your password (it’s on your most current email from me), and download your copy!